 A reasonable attempt is made to preserve line color, line width, text size and orientation via OGR feature styling information when translating elements.
 Currently no effort is made to preserve fill styles or complex line style attributes.

-The default behavior is for block references to be expanded with the geometry of the block they reference.
-However, if the DWG_INLINE_BLOCKS configuration option is set to the value FALSE, then the behavior is different as described here.
+DWG_INLINE_BLOCKS=[TRUE/FALSE]: The default behavior is for block references to be expanded with the geometry of the block they reference.
+However, if the

 A new layer will be available called blocks.
 It will contain one or more features for each block defined in the file.
 In addition to the usual attributes, they will also have a BlockName attribute indicate what block they are part of.

-The entities layer will have new attributes BlockName, BlockScale, and BlockAngle.
+The entities layer will have new attributes BlockName, BlockScale, BlockAngle and BlockAttributes.

 block referenced will populate these new fields with the corresponding information (they are null for all other entities).